kevmck451/phase_array_fossn/FPGA/readme.md

 ---
 # 1. First Time Setup Instructions
-- Building the necessary libraries for DE10 Nano board must be done with:
+- Building the necessary files for operating the DE10 Nano must be done with:
   - a pc with an intel processor running linux
   - Ubuntu is recommended, but other variants like lubuntu can work
   - lubuntu is lite ubuntu which is for computers with limited cpu ability